viebel/defntly/README.md

 # defntly

-A utility function to create `defn` like macros in Clojure/Script
+A library that makes the creation of `defn` like macros in Clojure/Script a commodity.

 # Usage